MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-2.md

 ---
-title: Work with Azure service principals using a password – Azure CLI | Microsoft Docs
+title: Create a service principal containing password authentication using the Azure CLI | Microsoft Docs
-description: Use service principals with a password to gain control over which Azure resources can be accessed.
+description: Learn to use service principals with a password to control access to Azure resources.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish